microtema/moa/README.md

 # Message Oriented Architecture
-Design/Implement a simple message broker that follows the Message Oriented Architecture to handle various functionality.
+A simple message broker that follows the Message Oriented Architecture to handle various functionality.

 # Tasks
 ## Producer/Consumer